 Could this be the best space heater for large rooms?

 Last year I reviewed the Dyson Air Multiplier, and really ended up liking the design and the way it worked.
 One of the things that I did just for fun was throw a little space heater in front of the air intake just to see what would happen.
 While my idea didn’t necessarily make for the best large space heater, it was certainly interesting.
 It somewhat had the desired effect of making the air coming out warmer, but it didn’t make it hot.
 I figured my idea was stupid and didn’t bother writing about that at all.
 As it turns out, my idea wasn’t stupid – only the execution of it – and Dyson was already working on how to make it a reality.
 So does the Dyson Hot really work as claimed, or is it just a load of hot air?
-Also, check out our best patio heater guide.
+Also, check out our best patio heater guide and our list of the best heaters available today!

 I’m not going to go into a whole science explanation of how the Dyson Air Multiplier technology works again (just read my other review for that), because nothing on that front has changed; what has changed though it pretty much everything else.
 For starters, where the Dyson Air Multiplier was round, the Dyson Hot is a large oval.
 The Hot still has the air intake / impeller inside of the stand at the bottom, but the larger oval shape pushes more out in a larger area.
 Because of the oval shape, the Hot stands a few inches taller than the Air Multiplier, but it is also narrower making it a little easier to store when not in use.
 If you want to compare this with a differently shaped heating system, take a look at the Wiser Smart Heating system review too.
 Both are great for indoor heating, but for next barbeque consider one of the best outdoor patio heaters.